Rupenieks/trana-cc/README.md

 ## How to Run

-Open terminal/cmd window and run "docker-compose up" from root directory.
+1. Open terminal/cmd window in root directory.
+2. docker-compose up

 ### Access
 - Frontend accessed via browser at: localhost:3000/